WordPress/gutenberg/packages/components/src/tabs/README.md

 If left `undefined`, it will be automatically set to the first enabled tab.
 If set to `null`, no tab will be selected, and the tablist will be tabbable.

-_Note: this prop will be overridden by the `selectedTabId` prop if it is provided (meaning the component will be use in "controlled" mode)._
+_Note: this prop will be overridden by the `selectedTabId` prop if it is provided (meaning the component will be used in "controlled" mode)._

 -   Required: No